flytrapturtle/redesigned-enigma/resources/notes.md

 Replica Set Success doesn’t just find you.
 You have to go out and get it.
 Artificial Intelligence Parallel Processing IoT Content Delivery Network Cloud Functions Backend Big Data Deployment OAuth Scalability
+Data Pipeline Optimization Docker Quantum Computing Containerization Success is not in what you have, but who you are.
+Cloud Stay hungry, stay foolish.
+WebSockets GraphQL RabbitMQ Performance Microservices Security